fossasia/open-event-droidgen/README.md

 Please check out [the documentation here](/docs/INSTALLATION_LOCAL.md).

+#### How do I install Web App Generator on Google Cloud

+To install the system on Google Cloud please refer to the [Google Cloud installation readme](/docs/INSTALLATION_Google.md).

 #### How do I install Web App Generator on AWS

 To install the system on AWS please refer to the [AWS installation readme](/docs/INSTALLATION_AWS.md).